-If you don’t have an extra room but maybe have some super amazing parents that don’t drive you up a wall or a generous friend, maybe you can just rent out your whole place and crash at theirs?
+If you don’t have an extra room but have some amazing parents that don’t drive you up a wall or a generous friend, maybe you can rent out your whole place and crash at theirs?

 Love puppies?
 I do too!
 How about walking adorable pups here and there for some easy side cash?

-Again this doesn’t take too much brain power or time – So grab a few pups a week, take them for a walk, and rake in a few extra bucks for the sake of travel, what do you think?
+Again, this doesn’t take too much brainpower or time.
+Grab a few pups a week through Rover, take them for a walk, and rake in a few extra bucks for the sake of travel.